-The 7th best suburb on our list goes to Deer Park.
+The 7th best suburb on our list goes to La Grange.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Winfield.
+And rounding out the top ten for 2019 is Deer Park.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.